bamarni/symfony-console-autocomplete/README.md

 Notably, the composer global bin directory needs to be in your path.
 See https://getcomposer.org/doc/03-cli.md#global for instructions on how todo that.
 * If you're using bash, you'll have to make sure [programmable completion functions](https://github.com/scop/bash-completion) are available.
 Linux distributions usually ship it and enable it by default.
 On Mac OSX, you can install it with brew (`brew install bash-completion`) and enable it by adding `source $(brew --prefix)/etc/bash_completion` at the end of your `.bashrc`.
+* If you wish to use a Console-based tool with an entrypoint name something other than `console` (i.e. Composer), ensure it’s in the list of [supported tools](#supported-tools), or open a PR to add it to the list.

 ## Installation